Autumn along the St. Croix

 We started out in Afton State Park, half an hour east of St. Paul, strolling along the riverfront as cabin cruisers rumbled by and hawks wheeled overhead.
 In Afton, we stopped for ice cream.

-Then we rolled northward into Stillwater, where Main Street was clogged with tourists.
+Then we rolled northward into Stillwater, where Main Street was clogged with tourists strolling from shop to shop.

 Downtown cafes were packed, so we bought sandwiches and took them up Second Street to Pioneer Park, which has a spectacular view of downtown, the river valley and the 1931 lift bridge.